nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests for help
+1. User requests for help.
-2. Track2Gather shows a message with the user guide
+2. Track2Gather shows a message with a link to the user guide.
-3. User accesses the user guide
+3. User accesses the user guide.
-4. User closes the message
+4. User closes the message.

     Use case ends.

 **Extensions**

 * 2a.
-User closes the message
+User closes the message.

     Use case ends.

 **Use case: UC02 - Edit details of an existing contact**

 **MSS:**

-1. User requests to list persons
+1. User requests to list persons.
-2. Track2Gather shows a list of persons
+2. Track2Gather shows a list of persons.
-3. User requests to edit the details of a specific person in the list
+3. User requests to edit the details of a specific person in the list.
-4. Track2Gather edits the person
+4. Track2Gather edits the person.

     Use case ends.